starship/starship/docs/fr-FR/config/README.md

 ## Ruby

 The `ruby` module shows the currently installed version of Ruby.
-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

 - The current directory contains a `Gemfile` file
+- The current directory contains a `.ruby-version` file
 - The current directory contains a `.rb` file

 ### Options